 After all, it’s far better to base your decision about whether you want to do an apprenticeship on reality, rather the rumours, right?

 Let’s take a look at some of the biggest apprenticeship myths and figure out which are important for your future profession!
-If you have any questions about these myths or want to know more – contact us today on 13 18 30, or get in touch with us online and we can discuss any questions you may have.
+If you have any questions about these myths or want to know more – contact us today, or get in touch with us and we can discuss any questions you may have.

 You don’t get paid much